Drugmaker AbbVie beats estimates as Humira sales rise

 U.S. drugmaker AbbVie Inc's (ABBV.N) revenue beat analysts' estimates for the fourth straight quarter as sales of arthritis drug Humira jumped nearly 11 percent.

-The company, however, reported a net loss of $810 million, or 51 cents per share, for the fourth quarter, mainly due to a charge related to its aborted $55 billion deal to buy British drugmaker Shire Plc (SHP.L).
+The company, however, reported a net loss of $810 million (537.47 million pounds), or 51 cents per share, for the fourth quarter, mainly due to a charge related to its aborted $55 billion deal to buy British drugmaker Shire Plc (SHP.L).

 Excluding the charge and other special items, AbbVie earned 89 cents per share.
 Analysts on average had expected 86 cents per share, according to Thomson Reuters I/B/E/S.